 A 'person with a disability as defined in 'The Persons with Disabilities (Equal Opportunities, Protection of Rights and Full Participation) Act, 1995' as, a person suffering from not less than forty percent (40%) of any disability (as given below), certified by a medical authority.
 "Medical authority" means any hospital or institution specified for the purposes of this Act by notification by the appropriate Government.

 A disability certificate from the Medical Board of a Government Hospital is required to be submitted in CGHS with the application form to continue availing facilities for disabled dependants.

 Disability means blindness, low vision, leprosy-cured, hearing impairment, locomotor disability, mental retardation, mental illness.
 For the exact definition of each disability please refer to 'The Persons with

 Disabilities (Equal Opportunities, Protection of Rights and Full Participation) Act, 1995' chapter 1, section 2a. to 2z.

 13) Are step-children allowed CGHS facilities?

-Yes. if they are dependent on card holder and other conditions being fulfilled as in case of dependant sons and daughters.
+Yes. if they are dependent on the cardholder and other conditions being fulfilled as in the case of dependant sons and daughters.